 - Access to the RSO outreach training course

 - Access to a vast network of researchers and technical expertise relevant to the UK’s GDF programme

 - Access to NWS Subject Matter Experts, including opportunities for mentorship and direct programme engagement

 - Access to samples, data or other resources where appropriate

 - Access to subject relevant workshops and exchange events etc.

 We will expect you to present and share your research at our annual conference or regular webinar events, and prepare an annual update on your research in a newsletter item, blog post or similar.
 We also ask that you acknowledge your affiliation with the RSO where relevant in publications and outputs.
 We would expect the NWS SME to engage with research outputs related to geological disposal to provide contextual support for the research.

 If you would like to become an RSO affiliate, there is a short application form to complete including a request for a short summary (100 words) on why your research is relevant to the RSO and GDF programme.
 Please complete this form and email it to firstname.lastname@example.org.

 Applications will be assessed by the RSO Core Team to ensure the research area is relevant to the GDF programme.
-Affiliate membership will be awarded to those undertaking relevant research until capacity is reached or the 31st October 2022, whichever is sooner.
+Affiliate membership will be awarded to those undertaking relevant research until capacity is reached.